Family Feud (1978 Australian game show): Major Round

 The winning family chooses two family members to play the round.
-One family member leaves the stage and is placed in an isolation booth, while the other is given 15 seconds to answer five questions.
+One family member leaves the stage and is placed in an isolation booth, while the other is given 15 seconds (extends to 20) to answer five questions.
 The clock begins counting down after the host finishes reading the first question.
 If he or she cannot think up an answer to a question, he or she may pass.
 A contestant may revisit a passed question at the end if time permits.
 If time runs out and all the questions have not been asked yet, they will still be in play as long as they have not been passed.
 The number of people giving each answer is revealed once all five answers are given or time has expired, whichever comes first.
 The player earns one point for each person that gave the same answer; at least two people must have given that answer for it to score.
 When revealing the number of people giving the same response, it is most commonly revealed with the phrase, "(The) Survey said!"

-Once all the points for the first player are tallied, the second family member comes back on stage with the first contestant's answers covered and is given 20 seconds to answer the same five questions.
+Once all the points for the first player are tallied, the second family member comes back on stage with the first contestant's answers covered and is given 20 seconds (extended to 25) to answer the same five questions.
 If the second player gives the same answer as the first player on a question, a double buzzer will sound, and the host will ask for another response.

 If one or both family members accumulate a total of 200 points or more, the family wins the top prize: